dalibo/emaj/docs/en/architecture.rst

 When the extension is installed, the E-Maj technical tables are stored into the default tablespace set at instance or database level or explicitely set for the current session.

 The same rule applies for log tables and index.
-But using :ref:`tables group parameters <emaj_group_def>`, it is also possible to store log tables and/or their index into specific tablespaces.
+But using :ref:`tables group parameters<table_emaj_properties>`, it is also possible to store log tables and/or their index into specific tablespaces.